(Any) Fruit Cobbler

 1 stick unsalted butter

-4 cups fruit (for strawberry rhubarb, I actually used 4 cups strawberries + a cup of rhubarb, chopped into 1 inch pieces)
+4 cups fruit (for strawberry rhubarb, I actually used 4 cups strawberries + a cup of rhubarb, chopped into 1 inch pieces… so 5 cups works too!)

 125 grams (or 1 cup if you opt for the Cuppa Cuppa Cuppa method) Carolina Ground White Spelt